David Hume: Free will, determinism, and responsibility

 Hume, along with Thomas Hobbes, is cited as a classical compatibilist about the notions of freedom and determinism.
 Compatibilism seeks to reconcile human freedom with the mechanist view that human beings are part of a deterministic universe, which is completely governed by physical laws.
-Hume, on this point, was influenced greatly by the scientific revolution, particularly by Sir Isaac Newton.
+On this point, Hume was influenced greatly by the scientific revolution, particularly by Isaac Newton.
 Hume argued that the dispute between freedom and determinism continued over 2000 years due to ambiguous terminology.
-He wrote: "From this circumstance alone, that a controversy has been long kept on foot…we may presume that there is some ambiguity in the expression," and that different disputants use different meanings for the same terms.
+He wrote: "From this circumstance alone, that a controversy has been long kept on foot...we may presume that there is some ambiguity in the expression", and that different disputants use different meanings for the same terms.

-Hume defines the concept of necessity as "the uniformity, observable in the operations of nature; where similar objects are constantly conjoined together," and liberty as "a power of acting or not acting, according to the determinations of the will."
+Hume defines the concept of necessity as "the uniformity, observable in the operations of nature; where similar objects are constantly conjoined together", and liberty as "a power of acting or not acting, according to the determinations of the will".
 He then argues that, according to these definitions, not only are the two compatible, but liberty requires necessity.
-For if our actions were not necessitated in the above sense, they would "have so little in connexion with motives, inclinations and circumstances, that one does not follow with a certain degree of uniformity from the other."
-But if our actions are not thus connected to the will, then our actions can never be free: they would be matters of "chance; which is universally allowed to have no existence."
-Australian philosopher John Passmore writes that confusion has arisen because "necessity" has been taken to mean "necessary connexion."
-Once this has been abandoned, Hume argues that "liberty and necessity will be found not to be in conflict one with another."
+For if our actions were not necessitated in the above sense, they would "have so little in connexion with motives, inclinations and circumstances, that one does not follow with a certain degree of uniformity from the other".
+But, if our actions are not thus connected to the will, then our actions can never be free: they would be matters of "chance; which is universally allowed to have no existence".
+The philosopher John Passmore writes that confusion has arisen because "necessity" has been taken to mean "necessary connexion".
+Once this has been abandoned, Hume argues, "liberty and necessity will be found not to be in conflict one with another".

-Moreover, Hume goes on to argue that in order to be held morally responsible, it is required that our behaviour be caused or necessitated, for, as he wrote:
+Moreover, Hume goes on to argue that, in order to be held morally responsible, it is required that our behaviour be caused or necessitated, for:

 Actions are, by their very nature, temporary and perishing; and where they proceed not from some cause in the character and disposition of the person who performed them, they can neither redound to his honour, if good; nor infamy, if evil.